 There are other points; for example, they forbid processing data that can reveal ethnic background, political and philosophical views, and unambiguous identification of a person.

-Cookies can be easily stolen or collect information forbidden by this document, so their popularity will decrease in the next few years.
+Cookies can be easily stolen or collect information forbidden by this document, sowhich means their popularity will might decrease in the next few years.
 Even if a company doesn’t use the mentioned kinds of data, just storing them can be risky.
 The market started seeking more confidential and profitable alternatives.

 Programmatic Advertising Without the Third-Party Cookie